Facilities & Rules

 The photocopier in the library's computer room reproduces both in black & white and colour.
 Copies are made using your University ID card, and you can add funds to your card here.
 Cash is not used.The paper trays are checked and replenished as necessary every morning.
 If you find that the machine is out of paper during office hours, please ask the Library staff for help.
 At all other times (evenings and weekends), please ask at the Porters' Lodge.

 A fully-articulated female skeleton is available in a cupboard in the Sir David Williams Room (ground floor).
-A human male half-skeleton, two skulls and a model of the brain in 15 parts are available under the self-check machine in the main Reading Room (first floor).
-These models may be borrowed for use in a supervision by arrangement with Library staff, but otherwise should not be taken out of the Library.
+A human male half-skeleton, skulls and a model of the brain in 15 parts are available under the hold-shelf in the main Reading Room (first floor).
+The skulls may be borrowed for the year and the other models may be borrowed for use in a supervision by arrangement with Library staff, but otherwise should not be taken out of the Library.

 Wolfson Contemporary Reading Group (WCRG)